exPHAT/SwiftBluetooth/README.md

 #### Callbacks

-Most of the stock CoreBluetooth methods now have an additional new signature that takes a completionHandler in case you're not using Swift Concurrency.
+Stock CoreBluetooth methods now also have an additional overload that takes a completionHandler for projects not using Swift Concurrency.

 ```swift
 central.connect(peripheral) { result in